SushritPasupuleti/Rusty-Activity-Pub/README.md

 # Rusty Activity Pub

-Implementing an ActivityPub server in Rust
+Implementing an ActivityPub server in Rust.

+**Note**: This is just an implementation that puts together all necessary logic to build an `ActivityPub` server.
+This includes things like authentication, hashing, and other necessary mechanisms.

 ## Getting Started